What is Venture Debt?

 In the future, the warrants can be converted into common shares at the per-share price of the last equity financing round.
 The warrants often provide the biggest returns to the borrowers relative to the appreciation potential of the company’s common shares.

 Depending on the lender, the venture debt process can include covenants.
-While non-bank lenders are extremely flexible regarding the debt issue and usually include only a few covenants, some banks sometimes add a number of covenants to the loan agreement.
+While non-bank lenders are extremely flexible regarding the debt issue and usually include only a few covenants, some banks may add a number of covenants to the loan agreement to help ensure repayment.